Robert is an anatomy professor at Benedictine University in Lisle, IL.

 - Superficial transverse perineus: originates on the ischial tuberosity and ramus and inserts onto the perineal body.
 LIke the ischiocavernosus and bulbospongiosus muscles, it is innervated by S2 to S4 fibers in the pudendal nerve.
 It functions to stabilize the perineal body.

 Middle Compartment - 3-4 muscles

 The deep transverse perineus, external urethral sphincter, and anal sphincter lie in this compartment.
 The compressor urethrae muscle also resides in this compartment in females.
-Note that Gray's Anatomy for Students 3e and Gray's Basic Anatomy 2e call this compartment the deep perineal pouch.
+Note that Gray's Basic Anatomy calls this compartment the deep perineal pouch.

 - Deep transverse perineus: lies deep to the superficial transverse perineus muscle, running from the ischial ramus to the perineal body in the middle compartment.
 Like other perineal structures, it is innervated by S2 to S4 fibers of the pudendal nerve.
 Like the overlying superficial transverse perineus muscle, it stabilizes the position of the perineal body.

 - External urethral sphincter: a circular muscle which surrounds the membranous part of the urethra and compresses it; relaxes during micturation.
 It runs from the inferior ramus of the pubis on each side to surround the membranous urethra.
 It is innervated by S2 to S4 branches of the pudendal nerve.

 - External anal sphincter: a circular muscle which surrounds the anal canal and compresses it; relaxes during defecation.

 - Compressor urethrae: runs from the ischiopubic ramus on each side to blend with its partner anterior to the urethra.
 Like other perineal structures, it is innervated by S2 to S4 branches of the pudendal nerve.
 It functions in an accessory role to close the urethra.